codex-academy/traffic-light/readme.md

 # Traffic light

 Open the `index.html` in a web browser to see the traffic light.
+You can look at it [online](https://codex-academy.github.io/traffic-light/) as well.

 You need to make the traffic light toggle between green, red and orange based on the values entered into the textbox on the left hand side of the screen.